orbitalsqwib/tp/docs/DeveloperGuide.md

 2. `DeleteCommandParser` identifies the command as a patient deletion based on the "patient" keyword.
 3. `DeletePatientCommand` is created with the patient index.
 4. The command retrieves the patient from the filtered list and calls `Model#deletePerson()`.
-5. The patient is removed from the address book and the UI is updated.
+5. The patient is removed from the CaseTrack and the UI is updated.

 **Delete Note Command**